obzidi4n/bungee-server/README.md

-# bungee-server-script
-This is a simple set of scripts for managing a Bungeecord network of Minecraft servers.
+# Bungeecord / Spigot Server Wrapper

-A set of basic tools to save the busy Minecraft admin a ton of time on routine tasks:
+A simple server wrapper setup for linux using Tmux, plus some helpful scripts to save tons of time on routine admin tasks:

 - Automatically fetch the latest plugin builds from Spigot, Jenkins, Bukkit, etc. and replace them across the network.
 - Update Spigot and Bungeecord with simple commands.